bazelbuild/bazel/site/docs/windows.md

     Windows applications, including Bazel itself.
 By default, the latest Windows SDK installed will be used.
 You also can specify Windows SDK version by setting `BAZEL_WINSDK_FULL_VERSION`.
-You can use a full Windows 10 SDK number such as 10.0.10240.0, or specify 8.1 to use the Windows 8.1 SDK.
+You can use a full Windows 10 SDK number such as 10.0.10240.0, or specify 8.1 to use the Windows 8.1 SDK (only one version of Windows 8.1 SDK is available).
 Please make sure you have the specified Windows SDK installed.

+    Note that: This is supported with VC 2017 and 2019.
+With VC 2015, you'll need the full Visual Studio installation, otherwise `BAZEL_WINSDK_FULL_VERSION` will be ignored.

     ```
     set BAZEL_WINSDK_FULL_VERSION=10.0.10240.0
     ```